 Grant and control access to your Google Cloud Platform project and its resources by assigning roles.
 You can assign roles to project members and to service accounts.

-A service account represents a Google Cloud service identity, such as an App Engine app, and can be used to access other services.
-To learn more about service accounts, see the OAuth 2.0 documentation.
+A service account represents a Google Cloud service identity, such as App Engine, and can be used to access other services.
+To learn about how service accounts are used in App Engine, see Authorizing Apps.

 Choosing the right access control

-Assign roles to project members and service accounts to determine access to your Google Cloud Platform project.
+Assign roles to project members and service accounts to define the degree of access to your GCP project.
 You can use Identity and Access Management (IAM) roles for more fine-tuned access controls.
-To learn more about IAM, see the IAM documentation.
+For details about the various App Engine roles, see Access Control.

 In general, the primitive roles of Owner, Editor, and Viewer are simpler to use, but the predefined roles have more fine-grained options for access.
 If you are just experimenting with App Engine, the simplest approach to access control is to grant the Editor role to all people involved with the project, following the instructions below on Setting permissions.
 Keep in mind that only an Owner can add other people to the project.